 Dried tangerine peel has a distinctive bitter taste that adds a unique flavor to quick dishes, long simmers, and herbal infusions.
 It is aromatic like a fresh citrus peel, with a hint of sweetness.
 When cooked, the texture becomes soft and chewy, much like a fresh citrus peel.
 The peel is not eaten on its own but is used to add complexity to a wide range of dishes.

-The peel is used in sweet dishes like red bean soup and in savory dishes like the famous Szechuan dish orange chicken.
-Try adding chenpi to herbal tea for a citrus fragrance and a hit of bitter fruity flavor.
+The peel is used in sweet dishes like red bean soup and in savory dishes like the famous Szechuan dish, orange chicken.
+Try adding dried tangerine peel to herbal tea for a citrus fragrance and a hit of bitter fruity flavor.

 Where to Buy

 Dried tangerine peel is available at Asian markets, some health food stores, and online.
-It is sometimes sold whole or cut into strips, and can occasionally be found in powder form.
+It is sometimes sold whole or cut into strips, and it can occasionally be found in powder form.
 The powder is largely used for medicinal purposes.
-Its color can range from dark orange to black, and does not reflect the quality.
+Its color can range from dark orange to black and does not reflect the quality.
 Labels may read chenpi, chen pi, chimpi, mandarin orange peel, dried citrus peel, or dried orange peel.
 Look for peel that is stored in an airtight container and is not crumbly.
 Chenpi that has been aged longer will typically cost more and is believed to be of higher quality.

 Dried tangerine peel should be stored in an airtight container in a dry, dark place.
 If kept in ideal conditions, the peel will last indefinitely.